CARE AND MAINTENANCE OF COOKING GRATES

 - Allow the grill to cool enough to add another coating of oil.

 - Repeat this process two more times.
-You will clearly see that hard, shiny, polymer coating.
+You will clearly see that hard, shiny, protective coating.

 Note: Depending on how often you use the grill will determine how often this process needs repeating.

 If you missed this step in the beginning and you see surface rust forming, it can be removed.
 It's best to start with some type of abrasive cleaning tool when you are trying to get the rust off any type of metal.
 Wire brushes and steel wool are good choices for cast iron.
 You can attack the rust build-up with just an abrasive surface and your own muscle power or you can opt to utilize a cleaning solution to aid in your grill cleaning efforts.

 If you like the idea of using a cleaning solution, consider trying one of these options:

 Vinegar - Rub the rusty surface with plain white vinegar at full strength and allow it to sit for a few minutes.
 Once the vinegar starts to dissolve the rust, use your brush to begin cleaning the affected area.
 Repeat until the rust is gone.